7JP4: Early television in the United States

-Restoration of Dead Technology
+Restoration of dead technology

 The interest in the 7JPx series of CRT's is in restoration of dead technology.
-Dead Technology represent products that are no longer mass-produced or seriously used.
+Dead technology represent products that are no longer mass-produced or seriously used.
 The technology used in these designs have reach their highest level or have been replaced by a better technology.
 The restoration of early US made television sets has spurred interest in the 7JP4.
 Since this particular model is no longer made, only available ones are from old stock or from television sets that cannot be restored.
 This makes the price of a working CRT very expensive.

 Because it is electrostatically deflected and was obsolete by the mid-1950s, most CRT testers will not test the 7JP4 and thus it is best tested in a working TV set.
-The Precision CR30, Sencore CR-70 and Jackson 707 are some of the CRT testers that are capable of testing the 7JP4,3KP4 and other electrostatic deflection CRTs.
+The Precision CR30, Sencore CR-70 and Jackson 707 are some of the CRT testers that are capable of testing the 7JP4, 3KP4 and other electrostatic deflection CRTs.
 Since the availability of these CRT testers is very limited, the prices for such testers are steep, so many restorers test these CRT's on a working TV set that used electrostatic CRTs.
 There are many picture tube restoring equipment available for magnetic deflection tubes but there is no way to restore electrostatic tubes.
 The biggest problem with many picture tubes is the loss of emission or electron production due to contaminated or damaged cathode that surrounds the heater.

+The 7JP4 was used in the following sets (incomplete list):